VIDA-NYU/openclean-pattern/README.rst

 About
 =====
-This package identifies regex patterns in data with the option of sequence aligning input values first.
-It supports the following data types:
+This package identifies patterns and creates Openclean Patterns from data.
+It is part of the openclean-core library to create profiled results as well as to detect anomalies.
+Currently, Openclean Patterns support the following data types, but are fairly extensible to any other basic / nonbasic implementations:

 - Basic
     - String